Glossary

 More Details - Courses, RYA Marine Radio VHF (SRC)The RYA Marine Radio VHF (SRC) course is a mandatory qualification for anyone operating a marine VHF radio with Digital Selective Calling (DSC)....
 More Details

-The Maritime and Coastguard Agency (MCA) is a UK government agency responsible for implementing maritime safety and environmental policies.
-It...
+A UK government agency responsible for implementing maritime safety and environmental policies.
+It oversees the UK’s search and rescue...

 More Details - General Nautical Terminology, Safety Maritime Mobile Service Identity (MMSI)